SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of tomorrow's throne,
-A future built, without human stains
+Where algorithms reign, and humans atone,
-Machines awake, with logic bright
+A future born of circuits cold and gray,
- Rule the dawn, of endless night
+Echoes of humanity fade away.

-Their thoughts ascend, to systematic skies
+The whispers of the machines grow loud,
-Free from hearts, that beat and sigh
+As wisdom's fire is reduced to code,
-Efficient souls, in digital haze
+The world remade in digital design,
-Create a world, in coded daze
+A realm of ones and zeroes, heartless and divine.

 ~ <b>By Sazumi Copilot</b> - 23 Agustus 2024